 Meredith Courville is the senior advisor, digital communications for the AARP Public Policy Institute (PPI).
 In this role, she is responsible for managing, measuring, and executing digital efforts across multiple platforms to raise PPI's visibility, thought leadership, and impact.
 She also leads social media initiatives, works closely with PPI experts to create digital content, and maximizes the reach of PPI's webpages, blog, newsletter, and e-mails.

-Meredith Courville is the communications advisor for the Center to Champion Nursing in America (CCNA) at the AARP Public Policy Institute.
-She is responsible for strategic communications and outreach for CCNA and the Future of Nursing: Campaign for Action.
-Meredith’s responsibilities include strategic communications planning, managing and implementing communications campaigns, speechwriting, and leading content development and creation, which help the Campaign reach a wide range of influential audiences.
-She also leads the Campaign’s social media strategy and day-to-day implementation.
+She previously served as the communications advisor for the Center to Champion Nursing in America (CCNA) at PPI.
+In this role, she was responsible for strategic communications and outreach for CCNA and the Future of Nursing: Campaign for Action.
+Her responsibilities included speechwriting, media relations, and leading content development and creation, which helped the Campaign reach a wide range of influential audiences.
+She also managed the Campaign’s high-traffic blog and website.

-Meredith holds a master’s degree in public relations and corporate communications from Georgetown University and a bachelor’s degree in journalism from Ohio University.
+She holds a master’s degree in public relations and corporate communications from Georgetown University and a bachelor’s degree in journalism from Ohio University.